EugeneOnTheEdge/XPlane11_ADS-B_to_FDR/README.md

-# XPlane11 ADS-B to FDR
+# ADS-B to FDR Converter for X-Plane 11
 This software converts a given ADS-B flight radar data (usually given by FlightRadar24 soon after an airline accident) to a playable FDR file (Flight Data Recorder) for X-Plane 11 PC Flight Simulator.

 Now you can see what the pilot "sees" just before their aircraft goes down.